Subsea7 Share Repurchases

 | The issuer's holding of own shares:

-Following the completion of the above transactions and reflecting previous share cancellations of 7,787,967 shares, as well as share transfers to satisfy the Company's long-term incentive plan obligations, Subsea 7 S.A. owns a total of 6,022,336 of its own shares, corresponding to 1.99% of the issued share capital of Subsea 7 S.A.
+Following completion of the above transactions, and reflecting the previous cancellation of 7,787,967 shares, as well as share transfers to satisfy the Company's long-term incentive plan obligations, Subsea 7 S.A. owns 6,140,836 of its own shares, corresponding to 2.03% of the issued share capital of Subsea 7 S.A.
 Total shares in issue, including treasury shares, were 302,188,272.

 Appendix:

-An overview of all transactions made under the share repurchase programme that have been carried out during the above-mentioned time period is attached to this report and available at
+Details of transactions made under the share repurchase programme that have been carried out during the above-mentioned time period are attached and available at

 Subsea7 is a global leader in the delivery of offshore projects and services for the evolving energy industry.
 We create sustainable value by being the industry's partner and employer of choice in delivering the efficient offshore solutions the world needs.